Implications of Brexit for EU Citizens Working in the UK

-Accordingly, Britain will have the freedom to make its own policies on all the touchstone issues inclusive of immigration— which is frequently cited as the primary reason why British people voted to leave the European Union in the very first place.
+It is expected that major parts of the existing EU law will initially be wrapped into the UK Law under the Great Repeal Bill.
+Accordingly, Britain will have the freedom to make its own policies on all the touchstone issues inclusive of immigration— which is frequently cited as the primary reason British people voted to leave the European Union in the very first place.

-Implications of Brexit and Future of EU Nationals in Britain
+The Future of EU Nationals in Britain

-EU Citizens in the UK: Main Bargaining Chips
+Main Bargaining Chips

-The British Trade Minister Liam Fox has described Europen Union citizens residing in the UK as one of the UK government’s “main bargaining chips” in future negotiations with the EU.
+The British Trade Minister Liam Fox has described European Union citizens residing in the UK as one of the UK government’s “main bargaining chips” in future negotiations with the EU.
 Moreover, the British PM Theresa May has stated that Britain would be left “high and dry” in the negotiations if Britain guarantees the rights of EU nationals living in the UK without a reciprocal assurance and arrangement for the United Kingdom nationals residing in the European Union.

-Highly Unlikely to Deport EU Citizens from the UK
+Highly Unlikely to Deport EU Citizens

 Nevertheless, it is highly unlikely that the British Government may undertake any deportation of EU citizens from the United Kingdom after Brexit.